Chart Color Schemes

 Wattle Range faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
 The rate of private health cover is very low at approximately 48% of the total population (~1,780 people), compared to the national average of 55.3%.

-The most common medical conditions are arthritis and asthma, impacting 10.8 and 8.0% of residents respectively.
-65.6% of residents declare themselves completely clear of medical ailments, similar to the 65.5% across Rest of SA.
-The area has a higher proportion of seniors aged 65 and over at 26.7% (984 people), compared to 23.3% in Rest of SA.
-Health outcomes among seniors are strong, performing better than the general population in health metrics.
+The most common medical conditions in the area are arthritis and asthma, impacting 10.8 and 8.0% of residents respectively.
+A total of 65.6% of residents declare themselves completely clear of medical ailments, similar to the 65.5% across Rest of SA.
+The area has a higher proportion of residents aged 65 and over at 26.7% (984 people), compared to 23.3% in Rest of SA.
+Health outcomes among seniors in Wattle Range are particularly strong, performing better than the general population in health metrics.

 Frequently Asked Questions - Health